GerritGeeraerts/markdown-cv/index.md

 - As part of my becode training I completed my 3-month internship at SUMSUM.
 - **RAG Demo For Customers**: An easy to set up demo for customers to let them chat with their own documents and website(s).
-- **Project Manager Assistant**: A chatbot that generates reports for statuses of projects.
+- **Project Manager Assistant**: A chatbot that generates visual reports with projects data.
 - **Skills**: **Python**, **LLM**, **RAG**, **GPT**, Git, Langchain, Langgraph, Langsmith, Ragas, Streamlit, Docker Elasticsearch, AWS: Bedrock, S3, Opensearch, EC2